enmanuel97/cli-create/README.md

 ```
 ### Use Library

-To start using this cli commands you have to put the commands folder into your app project, then open your terminal in Mac/Linux or go to Run > “cmd” in Windows and navigate to CodeIgniter4 project’s root:
+To start using these cli commands you have to put the commands folder into your app project, then open your terminal in Mac/Linux or go to Run > “cmd” in Windows and navigate to CodeIgniter4 project’s root:

 ```
 php spark list